Most

 the fossil record.
 The discovery of new pre-Cambrian and Cambrian

-that diversification was well underway before the Cambrian began.
+forms support the hypothesis that diversification was well underway

-More recently, the sequencing of the genomes of thousands of life
+More recently, the sequencing of the genomes of thousands of

 they encode have been conserved from the Precambrian.
 The explosion

-et. al. (1999) for example, recently conducted phylogenetic studies
+genotype).
+Wang et. al. (1999) for example, recently conducted

 divergences among animal phyla, plants, animals and fungi.
 These

-researchers estimated Arthropods
+researchers estimated arthropods

 diverged from more primitive chordates